mlswg/mls-architecture/draft-ietf-mls-architecture.md

 More importantly, there is one specific case where having no secure channel to exchange the MLS messages can have a serious impact on privacy.
-In the case of unencrypted group operation messages, observing the signatures of the Group Operation messages may lead an adversary to extract information about the group memberships.
+In the case of unencrypted group operation messages, observing the signatures of the group operation messages may lead an adversary to extract information about the group memberships.

 > **RECOMMENDATION:**